matteocorti/check_ssl_cert/README.md

 Options:
    -A,--noauth                     ignore authority warnings (expiration only)
-      --all                        enables all the possible optional checks at the maximum level --altnames                   matches the pattern specified in -n with alternate names too
-      --check-ciphers grade        checks the offered ciphers
+      --all                        enables all the possible optional checks at the maximum level --check-ciphers grade        checks the offered ciphers
       --check-ciphers-warnings     critical if nmap reports a warning for an offered cipher -C,--clientcert path            use client certificate to authenticate --clientpass phrase          set passphrase for client certificate.
-   -c,--critical days              minimum number of days a certificate has to
+   -c,--critical days              minimum number of days a certificate has to be valid to issue a
+                                   critical status.
+Might be a floating point number, e.g., 0.5
+                                   Default: 15
-                                   be valid to issue a critical status.
-Default: 15 --crl                        checks revokation via CRL (requires --rootcert-file) --curl-bin path              path of the curl binary to be used --curl-user-agent string     user agent that curl shall use to obtain the
+      --crl                        checks revokation via CRL (requires --rootcert-file) --curl-bin path              path of the curl binary to be used --curl-user-agent string     user agent that curl shall use to obtain the